UnivParis1/vue3translate/README.md

 ## VueTranslate

-A VueJS (1.x, 2.0+) plugin for basic translations.
+A VueJS 3 plugin for basic translations.

 ### What is this?

 Is a plugin to handle basic translations for your components, it adds a mixin and a directive to handle it the most comfortable way.

+### What about vue-translate-plugin

+vue3translate is mostly compatible with [vue-translate-plugin](https://www.npmjs.com/package/vue-translate).

+Known incompatibility: events are not handled anymore

 ### Like Vue-i18n?